rjsears/Pool_Fill_Control/README.md

 System designed by me to automatically fill my pool when a liquid level sensor determines the pool is below a preset level.
 The pool is filled by opening a sprinkler valve and then monitoring the liquid level sensor until the pool is full, or a pre-set time has been reached.
+Also tracks and logs pool water temp, pH, ORP and filter water pressure.

 The pool can be filled automatically, or it can be filled by pressing a manual fill button.
 A cutout switch on the system prevents the relay from opening the sprinkler valve in the event there is a problem with the system.